bjbraams/calendars/latest.md

 # Latest Finds

-These events are scheduled to appear on the topical pages.
+These events are scheduled to appear on the topical pages soon.

 {%for event in site.data.latest%}
 {{event.dates}}: